Strong Approximation for the Relative Character Variety of the Four-Times Punctured Sphere: Introduction

-The second complication was noted by de Courcy Ireland, Litman, and Mizuno in \cite{pDivisibilityClusterAlg} in relation to orbits on (\ref{GyodaMatsushitaEq}): if some $a_i^2 = 4,$ then there are at least two large orbits, and sometimes even four.\footnote{A similar phenomenon was observed in the context of K3 surfaces of Markoff type in (\cite{FuchsLitmanSilvermanTran}), and was proven in terms of a double cover in (\cite{ODorneyObstruction}).} This phenomenon also holds for some quadruples of parameters $(A, B, C, D)$ which do not arise via (\ref{clusterAlgChangeVars}) from the equation (\ref{GyodaMatsushitaEq}) with rational integer parameters; we classify these degenerate parameters below in Definition \ref{nondegeneracyCondition} and prove in Theorem \ref{QuadraticObstructions} that for degenerate parameters, there must be at least two large orbits, and sometimes even at least four large orbits, under the action of $\Gamma$.
-With these two complications resolved, we prove the following theorem:
+The second complication is the presence, for certain ``degenerate'' parameters, of multiple large orbits.
+This type of phenomenon was first noticed for a certain family of K3 surfaces of Markoff type in \cite{FuchsLitmanSilvermanTran}, and it was established in that setting in terms of a double cover in \cite{ODorneyObstruction}.
+It was later noted in the family (\ref{GyodaMatsushitaEq}), which maps into our family via (\ref{clusterAlgChangeVars}), by de Courcy-Ireland, Litman, and Mizuno in \cite{pDivisibilityClusterAlg}: if some $a_i^2 = 4$, then there are at least two large orbits, and if a second $a_j^2 = 4$, then there are at least four orbits.
+In their paper, they described $\Gamma$-invariant sets explaining this breakdown using explicit polynomial identities, leaving implicit the double-cover interpretation of this obstruction, though they did not show that $\Gamma$ acts transitively on these $\Gamma$-invariant sets.
+In our setting, this phenomenon also holds for some quadruples of parameters $(A, B, C, D)$ which do not arise via (\ref{clusterAlgChangeVars}) from the equation (\ref{GyodaMatsushitaEq}) with rational integer parameters; we classify these degenerate parameters below in Definition \ref{nondegeneracyCondition} and prove in Theorem \ref{QuadraticObstructions} that for degenerate parameters, there must be at least two large $\Gamma$-invariant sets, and sometimes even at least four large $\Gamma$-invariant sets, under the action of $\Gamma$.
+Our proof closely resembles that of de Courcy-Ireland, Litman, and Mizuno in \cite{pDivisibilityClusterAlg}.
+With these two complications resolved, we prove the following theorem.
+At the end of Section \ref{FiniteOrbitsSection}, in which we discuss the small orbits mentioned in Theorem \ref{th:mainFirstForm} and introduce notation for their complement, we shall restate this more compactly as Theorem \ref{th:mainRestated}.

-\begin{theorem} Suppose that $(A, B, C, D)$ is a quadruple of integers which is nondegenerate in the sense of definition \ref{nondegeneracyCondition}.
-Then there is a density one set of primes $p$ for which $S_{A, B, C, D}(\mathbb{F}_p)$ consists of a single giant orbit under $\Gamma,$ together with small orbits that are images under a suitable reduction map of finite orbits on $S_{A, B, C, D}(\mathbb{C})$. \end{theorem}
+\begin{theorem} Suppose that $(A, B, C, D)$ is a quadruple of integers which is nondegenerate in the sense of Definition \ref{nondegeneracyCondition}.
+Then there is a density-one set of primes $p$ for which $\mathcal{S}_{A, B, C, D}(\mathbb{F}_p)$ consists of a single giant orbit under $\Gamma$, possibly together with some orbits of bounded size.
+These small orbits are images under a suitable reduction map of finite orbits on $\mathcal{S}_{A, B, C, D}(\mathbb{C})$, in the sense made precise in Section \ref{FiniteOrbitsSection}. \end{theorem}

-\begin{remark}[Uniformity in $A, B, C,$ and $D$] For applications to group theory in particular, it is desirable to prove a result of this form where the set of primes $p$ to which the theorem applies does not depend on the parameters $A, B, C,$ and $D$; see Section \ref{GroupTheory}.
-In order for such a theorem to hold, one would certainly need to demand not only that the quadruple $(A, B, C, D)$ is nondegenerate, but also that $(A, B, C, D)$ is not congruent mod $p$ to degenerate quadruple.
-Even after making such a modification, our results do not quite give such independence: in order for our results to hold, we need to have that